 Learn how to draw a fairy.
 Draw a simple chibi style girl.
 Add flower petal skirt and butterfly wings.
 End with a cheeky fairy ready for fun and mischief.

-We are using the simple but cute chibi-style girl to draw our fairy.
+Today we will learn how to draw a fairy from a simple but cute chibi-style girl.
 This one is leaning out as if she is running, or just about to launch into the air.
 When we dress our girl into a nice flower petal skirt and add butterfly wings, our cute girl becomes a fairy.

-How to draw a fairy: step by step sketch
+How to draw a fairy: base sketch step by step

 Our base body shape sketch is simple as usual.